phlax/aio.app/README.rst

 You can list any modules that should be imported at runtime in the configuration

-Default configuration for each of these modules is read from a file named aio.conf in the module's path, if it exists.
+Configuration for each module is read from a file named aio.conf in the module's path, if it exists.

 The system modules can be accessed from aio.app